Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Multi-messenger emission from NGC1068

 Figure~\ref{fig:proton_photon_neutrino_stat} also shows that \texttt{Turb-AM3} reproduces the main features of the coronal X-ray spectrum, arising from inverse Compton scattering of disk photons by thermal electrons.
 For typical coronal conditions \citep{rybickiRadiativeProcessesAstrophysics1979}, the X-ray luminosity spectrum expected from thermal Comptonization can be approximated as

 where $\tau_\mathrm{T}$ is the Thomson optical depth and $A = 1 + 4k_B T_e / (m_e c^2)$ is the average energy amplification factor per scattering.
-For $\tau_\mathrm{T} \lesssim 1$ and $A \gtrsim 1$, this expression yields an approximately flat spectrum extending up to an exponential cutoff at $\varepsilon \sim k_B T_e \sim 100\,\mathrm{keV}$.
-Our results are consistent with this expectation: disk photons are efficiently up-scattered, producing a hard power-law X-ray spectrum with a high-energy cutoff at a few hundred keV.
+For $\tau_\mathrm{T} \lesssim 1$ and $A \gtrsim 1$, this expression yields an approximately flat spectrum extending up to an exponential cut-off at $\varepsilon \sim k_B T_e \sim 100\,\mathrm{keV}$.
+Our results are consistent with this expectation: disk photons are efficiently up-scattered, producing a hard power-law X-ray spectrum with a high-energy cut-off at a few hundred keV.
 We note that \texttt{AM3} calculates a time-dependent photon distribution through repeated inverse Compton calculations, and that this distribution rapidly reaches the above equilibrium spectrum.
 In the current version, the electron distribution around the thermal peak is not finely resolved by the numerical grid.
 While the current implementation provides a satisfactory description of the X-ray emission, a more accurate treatment of thermal Comptonization will be addressed in future work.

 High-energy $\gamma$ rays produced in hadronic interactions initiate an electromagnetic cascade in the dense photon field of the corona.
 Absorption through $\gamma\gamma \rightarrow e^+e^-$ pair production generates secondary pairs that cool via synchrotron and inverse Compton emission, producing additional photons and sustaining the cascade.
 As a result, the initial TeV $\gamma$-ray power is redistributed to lower energies, suppressing the direct escape of TeV photons.
 This reprocessing is visible in Fig.~\ref{fig:proton_photon_neutrino_stat}, where a broad cascade extends from $\sim 1\,\mathrm{MeV}$ to $\sim 1\,\mathrm{GeV}$.
 The pair density produced by the cascade is $n_\mathrm{pairs} \simeq 5.0 \times 10^{6} \, \mathrm{cm^{-3}}$, much smaller than the primary electron density $n_{e^-} \simeq 2.2 \times 10^{10} \, \mathrm{cm^{-3}}$.
 Pair production therefore remains dynamically negligible and does not significantly modify the electron distribution, validating the assumption $n_{e^\pm} \approx n_{e^-}$ throughout the evolution.
+The evolution of the electron energy spectrum, including pair production, is shown in Appendix \ref{sec:elec_evol}.